-- EC specifies that the file type to be allocated is extendable contiguous. - bsize is a decimal number specifying the physical block size to be used for buffering and debuffering operations on indexed files or data communications devices.
+EC specifies that the file type to be allocated is extendable contiguous.

+bsize is a decimal number specifying the physical block size to be used for buffering and debuffering operations indexed files on or data communications devices.
 When INDEX, EC or NB is specified, bsize represents the block size in sectors of the physical data blocks containing the file.
 When ITAM is specified, bsize represents the buffer size in bytes.
-For ITAM buffers, this parameter cannot exceed the maximum block size established for the system.
-If a value larger than the system maximum is specified, the system maximum is used.
-For EC files, this parameter can be any value between 1 and 255 inclusive.
+For ITAM buffers, this parameter cannot exceed maximum block size established for the the If a value system. larger than the system maximum is specified, the system maximum is For EC files, this parameter can be any used. value between 1 and 255 inclusive.